Fairness in question when it comes to daily coronavirus testing of college athletes

 Right or wrong

-Gophers quarterback Tanner Morgan is glad his university leaders put their athletes safety at the forefront, but weighing in on if it’s right for other students to go without daily testing was beyond his control, he said.
+Gophers quarterback Tanner Morgan is glad his university leaders put their athletes' safety at the forefront, but he didn't weigh in on whether it's right for other students to go without daily testing.

-Students can take online classes or not live on campus.
-Athletes, if they don’t opt out of the season, must encounter their team and opponents, plus travel.
-But others are in similar circumstances who aren’t athletes, like a student dining hall worker who must work to afford school.
+Students can take online classes or live off campus.
+Athletes, if they don't opt out of the season, must encounter their teammates and opponents, plus travel.
+But others are in similar circumstances who aren't athletes, such as a student dining hall worker.

 The fact athletes have access to better testing than other students is one of the main questions ethics expert Don Heider hopes Big Ten leaders from the 14 schools confronted when they decided to play.
 The Big Ten had canceled its fall sports season on Aug.
 11 amid coronavirus concerns and then watched as the Southeastern Conference, Atlantic Coast Conference and Big 12 proceeded to play.